wkrea/git-cop/README.md

 root of your project.
 Doing this will override any global settings.
 This is also handy for customized CI builds as well.

+## Rake

+This gem provides optional Rake tasks.
+They can be added to your project by adding the following requirement to the top of your `Rakefile`:

+    require "git/cop/rake/setup"

+Now, when running `bundle exec rake -T`, you'll see `git_cop` included in the list.

+If you need a concrete example, check out the [Rakefile](Rakefile) of this project for details.

 # Usage

 From the command line, type: `git-cop --help`